 The race course is a two and a half-mile loop containing a variety of ups and downs.
 To reduce check-in and registration time FHMBC offers preregistration.
 Preregistration begins two months in advance of the race series and closes a week before the series starts.
 Races start at 6:30 pm, please arrive one to two hours in advance.
 Trophies and awards are presented at the final race of the series.

-Now that the race series is under way come to the event to register in person, please remember each race is $20 and it is cash only.
+Once the race series is under way come to the event to register in person, please remember each race is $25 and it is cash only.

 It is not too hard to find but if you need help from the Thruway the directions are below.